-The Group provides asset management services via two of the Group's subsidiaries, Sheng Yuan Asset Management Limited ("SYAM") and Sheng Yuan Sino Asset Management Limited ("SYSAM").
-Both SYAM and SYSAM are licensed to conduct Type 4 and Type 9 (asset management) regulated activities under the SFO.
-Via these two subsidiaries, the Group provides investment recommendations to clients on securities trading or portfolio management as an investment advisor, as well as investment management services for funds or discretionary accounts.
+The Group provides asset management services via one of the Group's subsidiaries, Sheng Yuan Asset Management Limited ("SYAM").
+SYAM is licensed to conduct Type 4 (advising on securities) and Type 9 (asset management) regulated activities under the SFO.
+Via SYAM, the Group provides investment recommendations to clients on securities trading or portfolio management as an investment advisor, as well as investment management services for funds or discretionary accounts.
 The Group would charge a fixed rate management fee calculated based on the value of the net assets within the funds or discretionary accounts, as well as a performance fee calculated based on the increase in value of the net assets within the funds or discretionary accounts.

-As at 31 December 2022, the asset management segment had 6 employees, of which 5 are employed by SYAM and 1 by SYSAM.
-Among the 5 employees of SYAM, 3 are licensed as responsible officers, and 2 are representatives.
-The employee of SYSAM is licensed as a responsible officer.
-All responsible officers and representatives at SYAM and SYSAM is licensed to conduct Type 4 and Type 9 regulated activities under SFO.
+As at 31 December 2023, the asset management segment had 7 employees.
+Among the 7 employees of SYAM, 4 are licensed as responsible officers, and 3 are representatives.
+All responsible officers and representatives at SYAM are licensed to conduct Type 4 and Type 9 regulated activities under SFO.

-For asset management business, as of 31 December 2022, SYAM acted as the fund manager or investment adviser for 1 funds and 3 discretionary accounts.
-The total assets under management (the "AUM") of SYAM decreased by 62.8% to approximately HK\$706 million for the year ended 31 December 2022 (2021: approximately HK\$1.9 billion).
-During the year ended 31 December 2022, the Group recorded segment revenue of approximately HK\$20.8 million (2021: approximately HK\$29.4 million) generated from asset management business, representing a decrease of approximately 29.2%; it recorded segment profit of approximately HK\$6.2 million (2021: profit of approximately HK\$22.3 million), representing a decrease of approximately 72.2%.
+For asset management business, as of 31 December 2023, SYAM acted as the fund manager or investment adviser for one fund and three discretionary accounts.
+The total assets under management (the "AUM") of SYAM decreased by 6% to approximately HK\$662 million for the year ended 31 December 2023 (2022: approximately HK\$706 million).
+During the year ended 31 December 2023, the Group recorded segment revenue of approximately HK\$3 million (2022: approximately HK\$20.8 million) generated from asset management business, representing a decrease of approximately 85.6%; it recorded segment profit of approximately HK\$4.6 million (2022: profit of approximately HK\$6.2 million), representing a decrease of approximately 25.8%.
 The decrease in the segment revenue was mainly to the decrease in management fee as a result of the redemption of the fund upon the maturity of some investment holdings, which resulted in a drop in total asset under management and thus the management fee income.
-In addition, the significant decrease in the segmented asset to HK\$11.5 million (2021: HK\$25.1 million) was mainly due to a one-off impairment of financial assets accounting for approximately HK\$13.3 million.
-SYAM knows well of the dynamics in the capital market and owns an experienced investment team and unique analysis and advice.